SistemBasisData2023/DigiLend/README.md

 ## Tabel

-The following are tables that is used in DigLend's database.
+The following are tables that is used in DigiLend's database.

 ### 1. `Praktikan`